 - 7 1/2 Tbsp white sugar

-- 2 1/2 tsp pickling salt or kosher salt
+- 2 1/2 tsp pickling salt or Morton kosher salt

 - 6-8 cherry and black currant leaves optional

-- Rinse the apples (do not scrub) and the leaves (if using), and place them in the jar.
+- Rinse the apples (do not scrub) and the leaves (if using), and place them in a clean 1-gallon storage jar.

 - In a large bowl, combine the water with salt and sugar and whisk until dissolved.